Why Didn't They Ask Evans?: Plot summary

-Frankie meets two neighbours of the Bassington-ffrenches – Dr Nicholson and his younger wife, Moira.
-Dr Nicholson runs a local sanatorium.
-Frankie gets Bobby to investigate the establishment.
-On the grounds at night, Bobby encounters a girl who says that she fears for her life; she is the original of the photograph that Bobby found in the dead man's pocket.
+Frankie meets two neighbours of the Bassington-ffrenches – Dr Nicholson, who runs a local sanatorium, and his younger wife, Moira.
+Investigating in the grounds at night, Bobby encounters a woman who says that she fears for her life; she is the woman whose photograph Bobby found in the dead man's pocket.
 Several days later, Moira Nicholson turns up at the local inn where Bobby stays in his disguise as Frankie's chauffeur.
 She says her husband is trying to kill her and says she knew Alan Carstairs before her marriage to the doctor.
-Bobby introduces her to Frankie.
-Moira suggests they ask Roger if he took the photograph from the body of the dead man.
+Moira suggests that Bobby and Frankie ask Roger if he took the photograph from the body of the dead man.
 Roger admits that he took the photo, recognising Moira and wanting to avoid scandal for her.
-Frankie leaves after Henry is found dead in his home, an apparent suicide.
+Frankie leaves after Henry Bassington-ffrench is found dead in his home, an apparent suicide.

-Interested in the will of the late John Savage, Frankie consults her family's solicitor in London and learns that Carstairs consulted him too.
+Interested in the will of the late John Savage, Frankie consults her family's solicitor in London and learns that Carstairs had consulted him too.
 Savage was staying with Mr and Mrs Templeton when he became convinced he had cancer, although one specialist told him he was perfectly well.
-When he died by suicide, his will left seven hundred thousand pounds to the Templetons, who have apparently since left England.
-Carstairs was on their trail when he was killed.
-Bobby is kidnapped and Frankie is lured to the same isolated cottage by Roger.
-They manage to turn the tables on him with the timely arrival of Badger Beadon and find a drugged Moira in the house.
+When he died by suicide, he left in his will some donations to charity and seven hundred thousand pounds to Mrs Templeton, who has apparently since left Britain.
+The will was signed by two witnesses - the cook and the gardener of the Templeton's residence - as well as the lawyer, so there was no doubt about its correctness; Carstairs was on their trail when he was killed.
+Bobby is kidnapped while checking and lurking at the Grange and Frankie is lured to the same isolated cottage by Roger disguised as Dr Nicholson.
+They turn the tables on him with the timely arrival of Badger Beadon and find a drugged Moira in the house.
 When the police arrive, Roger has escaped.